 - Don’t get on a horse if you don’t feel confident and comfortable about doing so.

-Once you are confident you have found a horse that suits your needs, we recommend getting the horse checked out by a vet before handing over your money.
+Once you are confident you have found a horse that suits your needs, we strongly recommend getting the horse checked over by a vet before handing over your money.

 Next step: The pre-purchase vetting